Norman I. Badler, PhD

 Senior Packaging Engineer, Amway Corp.

-Mark White is a Senior Packaging Engineer at Amway Corp. and has 24 years of experience in personal care and cosmetic packaging.
-He has supported multiple Artistry product launches, utilizing a wide variety of packaging types and materials including airless, propel repel, flexible, glass, rigid plastic and metal packaging.
-He has worked in both the package design department as well as the manufacturing engineering department.
+Mark White is a senior packaging engineer at Amway Corp., and has 24 years of experience in personal care and cosmetic packaging.
+He has supported multiple Artistry brand product launches, utilizing a wide variety of packaging types and materials—including airless, propel repel, flexible, glass, rigid plastic and metal packaging.

 Monday, June 22